Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Starbase overcapacity upkeep penalty: +35% from +25%
  * LEADER_AGE_DEATH_CHANCE_AGE: 70 from 80 (Boost to Venerable and Enduring)
  * LEADER_AGE_HIGH_DEATH_CHANCE_AGE: 90 from 100 (Boost to Venerable and Enduring)
- * Machine malfunction: increased from 10% to 13% (Boost to Synchronicity Tradition)
  * Empire Leader Cap: 2 from 3 (Boost to game mechanics like Heroic Tales)
  * Anti-Federation Snowballing:
    * FEDERATION_ENVOY_BASE_EFFECT: 0.8 from 1.0